LukyVj/SpreadR/README.md

 SpreadR
 =======

-A collaborative project of @dervondenbergen &amp; I. More infos soon.
+A collaborative project of @dervondenbergen,  @jofpin &amp; I. More infos soon.

 # Specs
 ## Summary